NVIDIA/spark-rapids/docs/configs.md

 Name | Description | Default Value
 -----|-------------|--------------
 spark.rapids.memory.gpu.allocFraction|The fraction of total GPU memory that should be initially allocated for pooled memory.
-Extra memory will be allocated as needed, but it may result in more fragmentation.|0.9 spark.rapids.memory.gpu.debug.enabled|If memory management is enabled and this is true GPU memory allocations are tracked and printed out when the process exits.
-This should not be used in production.|false spark.rapids.memory.gpu.pooling.enabled|Should RMM act as a pooling allocator for GPU memory, or should it just pass through to CUDA memory allocation directly.|true spark.rapids.memory.gpu.spillAsyncStart|Fraction of device memory utilization at which data will start spilling asynchronously to free up device memory|0.9 spark.rapids.memory.gpu.spillAsyncStop|Fraction of device memory utilization at which data will stop spilling asynchronously to free up device memory|0.8
+Extra memory will be allocated as needed, but it may result in more fragmentation.|0.9 spark.rapids.memory.gpu.debug|Provides a log of GPU memory allocations and frees.
+If set to STDOUT or STDERR the logging will go there.
+Setting it to NONE disables logging.
+All other values are reserved for possible future expansion and in the mean time will disable logging.|NONE spark.rapids.memory.gpu.pooling.enabled|Should RMM act as a pooling allocator for GPU memory, or should it just pass through to CUDA memory allocation directly.|true spark.rapids.memory.gpu.spillAsyncStart|Fraction of device memory utilization at which data will start spilling asynchronously to free up device memory|0.9 spark.rapids.memory.gpu.spillAsyncStop|Fraction of device memory utilization at which data will stop spilling asynchronously to free up device memory|0.8